ottaroo/AdventOfCode/README.md

-# AdventOfCode2023
+# AdventOfCode

-Testing and learning new features in .NET 8 & 9
+Testing and learning new features in .NET 8 & 9 for fun